-There are variety wool mats with different sizes and weight.
-Most popular dimension is 18×24 inches or 17×24 inches.
+There is a variety of wool mats of different sizes and weights.
+The most popular dimension is 18×24 inches or 17×24 inches.
 They can weigh anywhere between 0 – 2.5 pounds.

 A lightweight wool mat enables you to carry it.
-Thus making it very useful travel users.
+Thus making it very useful for travel users.

 100% Natural wool is more expensive than processed wool, so don’t be fooled by cheaper deals.

 Getting wool pressing mat is definitely a good investment.
 Not only will it last for years, but the wool allows heat to infiltrate and pass through the pressing pad, cutting your pressing time in half.

 Taking Care of Wool Mats

 Here are some tips to follow for beginners: